The cost of buying formula can really add up – a year’s worth for your baby can cost a staggering $1,200 to $2,000 or more.

-But does this also apply to formula that has been made up and not touched?
+But does this also apply to bottles that have been made up and not touched?

 How long can formula be kept in the fridge once mixed?

-And is there anything you can do to avoid wasting formula?
+And is there anything you can do to avoid wasting the stuff?

 Let’s take a look.